 She will know her own version of hell.

 I push back from the table.
 "I must get away for a while."

 "What can this planet take from me, that it hasn't already stolen?"
 I ask, looking sadly at my beloved wife.

 He nods and turns back to her.
 Behind him, on the small desk, the eel that I captured when we first arrived moves restlessly under the sand.
 I see Marla twitch in time with the little monster's movements.

 Soon, I think.
 Soon, it will start.

 The mother eel rears up suddenly, her screaming hiss sending shivers down my spine...as it always does.
-I remember that I felt the same way that night when I stole her largest young and held it at the opening of Marla's ear.
+I remember I felt the same way the night I stole her largest young and held it at the opening of Marla's ear.
 My wife fought me, but I held her down easily with one hand, while with the other I used the tongs to ease the creature into her ear canal.
 As it burrowed deeper, she screamed in pain.
 The sound was lost to the blistering winds she had brought down upon us.
 No one came to help her.